bioscan-ml/BIOSCAN-5M/BIOSCAN_DNA_STATISTICS/README.md

 # BIOSCAN-5M

-Here you will get some clue about BIOSCAN-5M statictical analysis of the DNA nucleotide barcode sequences:
+Here, you will find an overview of the statistical analysis performed on the BIOSCAN-5M DNA nucleotide barcode sequences.

-###### <h3> Dataset Download
+For more details, please refer to the [BIOSCAN-5M paper](https://arxiv.org/abs/2406.12723).

 ### DNA Barcode Statistics